-The Committee shall be composed of the Election & Orientation CommissionerElection and Outreach Commissioner (Elections & Orientation CommissionerElection and Outreach Commissioner-and up to four (4) regular members of the Associated Students, Inc. (as defined in Article I, Section 3, Clause 1 of the A.S.I.ASI Bylaws).
+The Committee shall be composed of the Election & Orientation Commissioner (Elections & Orientation Commissioner) and up to four (4) regular members of the Associated Students, Inc. (as defined in Article I, Section 3, Clause 1 of the A.S.I.
+Bylaws).
 No committee member may run as a candidate in the elections.

-- A. The Elections & Orientation CommissionerElection and Outreach Commissioner shall be recommended by the A.S.I.ASI President, and shall be approved by a 2/3 majority of the Board of Directors (B.O.D.BOD).
-The Elections & Orientation CommissionerElection and Outreach Commissioner will serve as the chair of the Committee. - B. The remaining committee members shall be recommended by the Elections & Orientation CommissionerElection and Outreach Commissioner to the A.S.I.ASI President, and shall be recommended for approval by a 2/3 majority of the B.O.D.BOD. - C. A.S.I.
-ASI Chief Justice or designee - D. A.S.I.ASI Programs CoordinatorStaff (non-voting) - E. Center for Student Involvement Director or Division of Student Life designee Staff Advisor (non-voting) - E.F.
-F. University President or designee (non-voting)
+- A. The Elections & Orientation Commissioner shall be recommended by the A.S.I.
+President, and shall be approved by a 2/3 majority of the Board of Directors (B.O.D.).
+The Elections & Orientation Commissioner will serve as the chair of the Committee. - B. The remaining committee members shall be recommended by the Elections & Orientation Commissioner to the A.S.I.
+President, and shall be recommended for approval by a 2/3 majority of the B.O.D.. - C. A.S.I.
+Chief Justice or designee - D. A.S.I.
+Programs Coordinator (non-voting) - E. Center for Student Involvement Director or designee Staff Advisor (non-voting) - F. University President or designee (non-voting)

-Section 2 -Quorum
+Section 2 - Quorum

-Quorum shall be defined as fifty-percent (50%) plus one (1) member of the current voting membership of the B.O.D.BOD -For the purpose of establishing quorum the chair shall be counted towards quorum as a voting member
+Quorum shall be defined as fifty-percent (50%) plus one (1) member of the current voting membership of the B.O.D.
+For the purpose of establishing quorum the chair shall be counted towards quorum as a voting member

 Section 3 - The A.S.I.
-ASI Elections & Orientation Commissioner Election and Outreach
+Elections & Orientation Commissioner shall:

-Commissioner shall:

-- A. Be responsible for organizing the A.S.I.ASI General and Special elections in accordance with these codes, and promoting all A.S.I.ASI events and elections. - B. Be a member of the Cabinet of Commissioners and a voting member of the A.S.L.ASI Bylaws and Codes of Procedures Procedure Sub-committee. - C. Work with the A.S.I.ASI Director of Programs and Leadership and Programs Coordinatorstaff to develop a strategic marketing and distribution plan for promoting all A.S.I.ASI events to the Cal State L.A.
-Cal State LA community. - D. Work with the Director from the Center for Student Involvement or designeeDivision of Student Life to create a strategic marketing plan for promoting the A.S.I.ASI General and Special Elections. - E. Assist the Housing Commissioner in publicizing election material in the student housing complex and elsewhere on campus. - F. Recommend up to four (4) regular A.S.I.ASI members to the Elections Committee in accordance with these codes. - G. Schedule regular meetings for the elections process starting in the month of September.
+- A. Be responsible for organizing the A.S.I.
+General and Special elections in accordance with these codes, and promoting all A.S.I. events and elections. - B. Be a member of the Cabinet of Commissioners and a voting member of the A.S.I.
+Bylaws and Codes of Procedures Sub-committee. - C. Work with the A.S.I.
+Director of Programs and Leadership and Programs Coordinator to develop a strategic marketing and distribution plan for promoting all A.S.I. events to the Cal State L.A. community. - D. Work with the Director from the Center for Student Involvement or designee to create a strategic marketing plan for promoting the A.S.I.
+General and Special Elections. - E. Assist the Housing Commissioner in publicizing election material in the student housing complex and elsewhere on campus. - F. Recommend up to four (4) regular A.S.I. members to the Elections Committee in accordance with these codes. - G. Schedule regular meetings for the elections process starting in the month of September.

-Section 4 -Election Days
+Section 4 - Election Days

-It shall be the duty of the Elections Committee to recommend the dates and times for an elections timetable for all A.S.I.ASI elections to the B.O.D.BOD
+It shall be the duty of the Elections Committee to recommend the dates and times for an elections timetable for all A.S.I. elections to the B.O.D.

-- A. No election shall be held prior to the sixth week of the semester. - B. No election shall be held later than the thirteenth week of the semester.
+- A. No election shall be held prior to the sixth week of the semester.. - B. No election shall be held later than the thirteenth week of the semester.

-Section 5 -Elections Packet
+Section 5 - Elections Packet